 This is a specialist welding course and covers the use of oxyacetylene, Mig, Tig and Arc welders, along with stainless steel, aluminium and mild steel fabrication.
 This is a very practical course.

-This course, similar to the National Certificate in Mechanical Engineering (Level 2), is a very practical course.
+This course, similar to Manufacturing and Technology, is a very practical course.
 Students achieve results through practical workshop based projects plus some classroom based unit standards.

 There is a fee attached to this programme if you are aged 20+, however, due to cross-over credits from Mechanical Engineering (Level 2) the fee is substantially reduced.
 Ask us for more details.